-How did you come to first come to learn about the work of Frances Hodgkins?
+Hi Samantha.
+Can I begin by asking how you first came to learn about the work of Frances Hodgkins?

 I actually found out about Hodgkins through the work of fellow modernist, Cedric Morris.
 Before beginning my thesis, which looks at the artistic friendship between these two artists, I encountered a considerable asymmetry in that only publications on Hodgkins briefly mention Morris but there is rarely reference to Hodgkins - beyond minor footnotes - in publications on Morris.
 The majority of books and exhibition catalogues on these two artists continue a 'knight in shining armour' narrative, but Hodgkins's significant artistic influence and importance in Morris's life continues to be obscured.
 With Frances Hodgkins, my aim was to subvert this notion of the woman artist allegedly "needing" male companionship, assistance and guidance in order to achieve professional success as an artist.